nhttp/redge/README.md

 # Redge

-A minimal React JIT-Rendering on the edge.
+A minimal React partials-hydrations.

+hydrate your components only when you need.

 > [WIP] DON`T USE IT !!